Event Interview with Andrew Bolt, The Bolt Report, Sky News

 Date 2 May 2018

-Topics Business reputation, anti-business agenda, company tax rate, Karl Marx
+Topics Business reputation, anti-business agenda, company tax, Karl Marx

 Andrew Bolt, host: Well, joining me, is the woman trying hardest to convince us that the government is right about these tax cuts.
 It is in Australia's interest to cut business tax cuts, business taxes.
 She's Jennifer Westacott, head of the Business Council of Australia.
 Jennifer, thank you so much for your time.